 What we’re saying is this trip is like nothing else you’ll find offered by any other adventure travel company.
 Plus, your vacation is a small group experience.
 With only 12 other women, friendships happen fast and the bonds grow strong.

 Just remember, you LOVE a tour where you can see the mountains with 40 other tourists crammed in a motor coach bus.
 This trip is 100% not for you.
 Do not travel with Explorer Chick!

 3. You Must be 100% Connected at all times.

 Ok, this one is a little bit more serious.
 If our other two excuses failed you, we got you on this one! #foolproof

 On this trip, you’ll spend 3 days entirely off the grid, deep in the backcountry hiking hut to hut across glaciers.
-There will be no electricity, no phone service and no internet.
+There will be no electricity, no phone service, and no internet.
 We know.
 It’s a deal breaker.
 You cannot live without your phone.
 You must be accessible 17 different ways at all hours of the day.
-The beeps and buzz of your phone brings calm to your hectic life style.
+The beeps and buzz of your phone bring calm to your hectic lifestyle.